ovh/venom/README.md

 * {{.venom.datetime}}
 * {{.venom.timestamp}}

-Venom templating

-Beside venom variables, it is possible to use templating functions:

-* expandEnv : {{expandEnv <filename>}}, rewrites the named file and replaces ${var} or $var in the string according to the values of the current environment variables.
-References to undefined variables are replaced by the empty string.
-You can use it a script step for instance: `script: cat {{expandEnv ./myFile}}`.

 ### Testsuite Versions

 #### Version 2

 On this new version, venom use the testsuite folder as the basepath instead of location of venom execution.

 Considering this workspace: